h1376h/MLCourse/ML_Obsidian_Vault/Lectures/4/Quiz/L4_4_27_explanation.md

 ### Data Points and LDA Direction
 ![LDA Projection](../Images/L4_4_Quiz_27/lda_projection.png)

-This visualization shows the original data points for both classes (Class A in blue, Class B in red).
+This visualization shows the original data points for both classes (Class A in blue circles, Class B in red crosses).
 The class means are marked with stars.
-The green arrow represents the LDA projection direction $\mathbf{w}^*$ (scaled for visibility), and the purple arrow shows the normalized direction $\mathbf{w}^*_{\text{norm}}$.
+The visualization includes:

+1. The optimal LDA projection direction (green arrow) starting from the midpoint between class means
+2. The opposite direction (purple arrow) to illustrate the full projection axis
+3. The decision boundary (green dashed line) which is perpendicular to the projection direction

-The key observation is that the optimal projection direction is proportional to the difference between class means.
-In this special case where the scatter matrix is singular, the direction coincides exactly with the line connecting the class means.
+The key observation is that the optimal projection direction is aligned with the difference between class means.
+In this special case with a singular scatter matrix, the direction coincides exactly with the line connecting the class means.

 ### Projection onto the LDA Direction
 ![LDA Projection in 1D](../Images/L4_4_Quiz_27/lda_projection_1d.png)

 This visualization demonstrates how the data points are projected onto the LDA direction.
+Key elements include:

+1. The horizontal line representing the 1D projection axis
+2. Vertical projection lines showing how each point maps to the projection axis
+3. Clear separation between Class A (blue circles) and Class B (red crosses)
-The horizontal line represents the 1D subspace defined by the LDA direction.
-The projected points show clear separation between the two classes, with a decision threshold (green dashed line) at the midpoint between the projected class means.
+4. The decision threshold (green vertical line) at the midpoint between projected means
+5. Shaded regions showing the classification areas for each class

-After projection, we can see that all points from Class A are on one side of the threshold and all points from Class B are on the other side, demonstrating perfect class separation.
+The projection demonstrates perfect class separation, with all Class A points projected to one side of the threshold and all Class B points to the other.
+This is the fundamental goal of LDA - finding a projection that maximizes between-class separation while minimizing within-class variance.

 ### Between-class and Within-class Scatter Analysis
 ![LDA Scatter Analysis](../Images/L4_4_Quiz_27/lda_scatter_analysis.png)